 Basically it worked, hence SAI’s case study.
-With the exception of the product management part, I’m not sure we could have done significantly better at the start.
+With the exception of the product management part, Al’s not sure we could have done significantly better at the start.
 One of the indications that success was coming was during the planning event when the directors would come in and watch and see what was going on.
 Although they didn’t really understand the details, they saw the collaboration, excitement and progress being made.
-I believe the biggest impacts SAFe had on the organization were:
+Al believes the biggest impacts SAFe had on the organization were:

 We’ve learned a lot in the last six years.
 Both new methods and the importance of some older ones.
-This is what I would have done differently now.
+This is what Al would have done differently now.

-These are the number one thing we use now when working at scale.
+These are the most important concepts and practices we use now when working at scale.

 Use our Guardrails system to increase collaboration and alignment.
-Although we had our guardrails system for people to work together at the time of the SAFe implementation, I’ll be candid in that I didn’t totally appreciate its power.
-It was created by Guy Beaver, one of our senior consultants.
+Although we had our guardrails system for people to work together at the time of the SAFe implementation, At the time Al didn’t totally appreciate its power.
+It was created by Guy Beaver, one of Net Objectives senior consultants.
 In a nutshell, the basic agreements are:

 In the last few years I’ve seen how they are essential and avoid the challenge of people following an approach instead of making agreements with each other.
 Now I’ll not do a transformation / implementation without them.
 It turns out they are very easy to use and have not had a client not want to adopt them.
 These are not only very effective, but they set the stage for thinking instead of just following an approach.

-While I believe SAFe was a great place to start for Northwestern, there was no real need to be working with the large batches of planning after the first event.
-I figure a 3 month planning event with the number of people involved.
-Represents about 560 person months.
-While starting with the planning event was invaluable, nowadays, unless truly large trains (as opposed to collections of relatively small teams) are present, I’d recommend one planning event and then going to continuous refined of backlogs to create a pull system.
+While Al believed SAFe was a great place to start for Northwestern, there was no real need to be working with the large batches of planning after the first event.
+The three month planning event with the number of people involved represents about 560 person months.
+While starting with the planning event was invaluable, nowadays, unless truly large trains (as opposed to collections of relatively small teams) are present, he’d recommend one planning event and then going to continuous refined of backlogs to create a pull system.
 We’ve done this with groups up to about 300 people comprised into 30 or so teams.
 After the event, they just continue to refine their backlogs and use a flow or iterative model.

 What we can learn from this experience